Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] It makes classes aware of each other if more than one class is defined in a single code file.
 - [ ] It is included to preserve backwards compatibility from Python 3 to Python 2, but no longer needs to be used in Python 3.
-- [x] It is a constructor method that is called automatically whenever a new object is created from a class.
+- [x] It is a method that acts as a constructor and is called automatically whenever a new object is created from a class.
 It sets the initial state of a new object.
 - [ ] It initializes any imports you may have included at the top of your file.

 **Example:**